Mozart Piano QUARTET

 In Europe, the Quartet made its debut at the Concertgebouw Amsterdam in 2008, and celebrated its 10th Anniversary with concerts in Berlin, Zurich, Madrid, Barcelona and Bremen.
 The Quartet also gave a special premiere performance of its own arrangement of Schoenberg’s Verklaerte Nacht at the Schoenberg Center in Vienna.

 Recent season highlights have included concerts in Munich, Oxford and Berlin, tours to the USA and China, and acclaimed recordings of works by Fauré and H.G.
 Witte.
-2020 and beyond sees new tours to Asia and South America, a concert at the Concertgebouw Amsterdam, and an exciting Penderecki Sextet USA tour with special guests.
+MPQ looks forward to a new date at the Concertgebouw Amsterdam in Summer 2022.

 The Mozart Piano Quartet records exclusively for the German label MDG, for whom it has made many multi-award winning releases (“Best Chamber America”, “Editor’s Choice” in Gramophone).